gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

    - Bayonet Neill-Concelman (BNC) Connector is another type of **coaxial connector** that is characterized by its secure bayonet locking mechanism.
 It provides "push and twist" style connector.
 This BNC connector can be found in professional video connections, such as studios or video surveillance systems as well as in some radio frequency applications too.
 This cable is quick, secure, reliable, and stable.

    ![bncConnector](../assets/img/networkFundamental/bncConnector.jpg)

-   - **110 Block** is a type of punch-down block used for terminating twisted pair cabling, such as Cat 5e, Cat 6, and higher.
-It allows for the organized connection of multiple cables and provides a neat way to manage network wiring in structured cabling systems.
-It is designed with insulation displacement connectors (IDC), which enable quick and efficient termination of the wires by simply pushing them into the block using a punch-down tool.
-This helps reduce crosstalk and maintain signal integrity between the pairs of wires, which is particularly important for high-speed networks like those using Cat 5e or better.
-In an MDF or IDF, the 110 block serves as a point where multiple network cables can be connected and managed efficiently, making it a critical component of network infrastructure.

 ## Copper Cable Pinouts (specific internal arrangement of wires)